 - 1 blob Butter or Cooking Oil

-- A sprinkle of seasoning to taste - could be salt, black pepper and/or chilli flakes, Optional, as this already has a strong flavor
+- A sprinkle of seasoning to taste (could be salt, black pepper and/or chilli flakes), optional, as this already has a strong flavor

-- 1/2 Chopped onion (optional)
+- 1/2 chopped onion

-- Meanwhile grease a frying pan with a drop of butter or oil and fry the pancetta until crispy.
+- Meanwhile, grease a frying pan with a drop of butter or oil and fry the pancetta until crispy.
 Be careful because it cooks very quickly

 - Grease the pie dish or line it with greaseproof paper.
 Lay the ready-rolled pastry in the dish, pressing down at the edges so that it fits the dish well.
 Press down the edges with your thumbs or a fork to make a pattern round the edge, and cut away the excess pastry with a knife.
 Paint the edge with egg yolk or milk.

 - Lay the par-cooked leeks on the bottom, then cut up the cooked pancetta into pieces and mix them with the leeks.
 Sprinkle with seasoning to your taste.
 Slice the camembert finely and lay all the slices over the leeks and pancetta, covering the whole surface, using the whole camembert for a stronger flavor or less camembert if you prefer a mild flavor.

 Note: This tart will keep for a couple of days, if necessary, but the pastry goes slightly soggy.

 Lets see how many of you like smelly cheese